Establishing a FOD prevention culture within your Airline

 Cargo bins seem to collect a lot of garbage — which can cause FOD mishaps.
 Periodically inspect bins and remove the trash.
 Aircraft that remain overnight in your station should have the bins inspected for debris and cleaned when necessary.

-Loose equipment such as cones, air conditioner hoses and ground power cords should all be considered hazards if not stowed correctly.
+Loose equipment — cones, air conditioner hoses, ground power cords — are all hazards if not stowed correctly.

-Know where the danger zones are for blast and suction for your type of aircraft.
-If the aircraft is not properly spooled down, arrival items such as air conditioner hoses are easily ingested.
+Above all, know the blast and suction danger zones for your aircraft type.
+If the aircraft is not properly spooled down, items like air conditioner hoses can be ingested.
 Keeping a clear pathway for parking aircraft is essential to maintain a safe environment.

 All equipment should be outside of the wingtips until the plane has come to a complete stop and the engines idle down.